 - OSU Pharmacy dispenses hormonal therapies in addition to a full array of medications.
 The pharmacy will also bill students’ insurance plans.

 Student Health Services has gender inclusive bathrooms.
-There is a Google map website for locations of all gender inclusive restrooms on the OSU campus.
+See the Campus Resources map, which includes all gender-inclusive restrooms on the OSU campus.

 *The OSU Health Fee does not cover lab, immunization nor injection fees.
 However, SHS can bill most insurance carriers for these services.
 Whether and what insurance companies will reimburse varies from plan to plan.
 Please visit the links to the OSU-sponsored plans above for more specific information about coverage by those plans.